atharvas/tacc-inference/README.md

 This repository provides an easy-to-use solution to run inference servers on [Slurm](https://slurm.schedmd.com/overview.html)-managed computing clusters using [vLLM](https://docs.vllm.ai/en/latest/). **All scripts in this repository runs natively on the TACC cluster environment**.

+`tacc-inf` focuses on providing a common API for the following tasks:
+- Setup a server for a huggingface model that fits on a single `vista` GH100 compute node.
+- Setup a server for a huggingface model that needs to be distributed across multiple GH100s (`Meta-Llama-3.1-405B-Instruct`) and requires commissioning multiple GH100 compute nodes.
+- Keeping track of concurrent servers on multiple compute nodes for LLM Agent based workflows.

 > [!Note]
 > TACC Inference is a fork of [VectorInstitute/vector-inference](https://github.com/VectorInstitute/vector-inference).
-This is a work in progress.
+We highly recommend reading through the  `vector-inference` documentation as well.

 # Installation

-Clone this repository and install the package via `pip`:
+Install the package via `pip`:

 ```bash
 # I'm using miniconda; feel free to use your favourite package manager.